TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-evm/src/components/cancelTxAction.md

 `T` *extends* `Transaction`\<`any`\>

+The transaction type, which must be a valid EVM transaction.

 ## Parameters

 ### params

-The parameters for the cancellation.
+The parameters required to cancel the transaction.

 #### config